-The implementation plan for these goals, including targeted initiatives, action steps and resource needs, are outlined in the full body of the Office of the Provost Strategic Plan.
-A copy of this plan is located in the administrative offices of the Division of Academic Affairs, Suite 460, Harrison B. Wilson Hall (757) 823-8408.
-Programs under the Office of the Provost include the programs/services which follow.
+The implementation plan for these goals including targeted initiatives, action steps and resource needs, are available in the Office of the Provost, Suite 460, Harrison B. Wilson Hall (757) 823-8408.
+Programs under the Office of the Provost include, but not limited to, the programs/services which follow.